scratchaddons-community/scradd/README.md

 ## Contributing

-The majority of Scradd is made by @RedGuy12 (`RedGuy13#5922`).
+The majority of Scradd is programmed by @RedGuy12 (`RedGuy13#5922`).
 Thanks to everyone with the `@Scradd Contributor` role in the SA server for help as well!

 Pull requests are welcome if you would like to help contribute.
 However, before coding new features, please discuss it with @RedGuy12 in an issue here, or the Scradd private/SA server on Discord.
 The [issues section](https://github.com/scratchaddons-community/scradd/issues?q=is%3Aissue+is%3Aopen) contains some things I want to happen that you may take up without asking -- just leave a comment saying you'll do it.
 Please also check the [Contributing Guidelines](/.github/CONTRIBUTING.md) before starting to code for more guidelines to follow.